Where my Energy came from today!~

 Food is for fuel- when we get that in our heads we start to respect food more.
-We start to eat to live not live to eat (check out my book by the way eat2LIV on sale now!)
+We start to eat to live not live to eat.

 When we really listen to our bodies and feed it what it wants, REAL, WHOLE foods, that is when the magic happens.